 Once you visited a fair share of National Parks around the world, you start dreaming of something wilder.
 Of a place that tests and challenges you before it rewards you.
 Alaska is one such place.

 Alaskan wilderness is one of the last remaining true wilderness areas on earth.
-It is the rugged land of endless space, dramatic landscapes, towering peaks and massive glaciers.
+It is a rugged land of endless space, dramatic landscapes, towering peaks and massive glaciers.
 Over 60% of this vast wilderness is protected by the Reserves and National Parks of Alaska.
 And because of Alaska’s vastness, this area represents more than half of the combined area of all National Parklands in the United States.

 There are 8 National Parks in Alaska: Denali, Glacier Bay, Kenai Fjords, Katmai, Wrangell-St Elias, Gates of the Arctic, Kobuk Valley, and Lake Clark National Park.